 The London Underground is brilliant!
-OK, so it’s a little expensive, weekend engineering works are infuriating and I’m definitely biased. but trust me, it really is brilliant.
-This complete guide to London Underground will help you overcome some of the trickier elements of travelling on the tube.
+OK, so it’s a little expensive, weekend engineering works are infuriating and I’m definitely biased.
+But trust me, it really is brilliant.
+This complete guide to the London Underground will help you overcome some of the trickier elements of travelling on the tube.

 It is, a complex world of unspoken rules, and if you break them, you know about it.
 If it is your first visit to London, or you’ve been a few times and you want to feel like a local when using Transport for London, here is my ultimate guide to etiquette on “The Tube”.

 - 2 Speed

 - 3 The Tube Map

 - 5 Tube Etiquette Lesson One – Ticket Barriar Etiquette

 - 6 Tube Etiquette Lesson Two – Escalator Etiquette

 - 7 Tube Etiquette Lesson Three – Platforms

 - 9 Tube Etiquette Lesson Four – Seats